Vacation rentals in Mount Hood

 The tiny community of Mount Hood takes its name from Oregon’s tallest, snowiest volcano, which towers in the distance.
 There’s not much to do in town, where you find only a cluster of homes, a few local businesses, and a historic town hall.
 Think of this more as a relaxing basecamp for exploring the nearby ski areas, trekking in the wilderness, and tasting your way through the valley’s orchards and vineyards.
 The town of Mount Hood is an easy jumping off point for exploring the massive Mt.
 Hood National Forest, which covers more than 1 million alpine acres.
 Nearby trails lead you to waterfalls, scenic overlooks, and mirror-like lakes reflecting the mountain’s majestic cone.
 Once you’ve spent some time in the region, you’ll understand why these views have graced so many postcards.

-Top things to do in Mount Hood
+What are the top things to do in Mount Hood?

 Hood River Fruit Loop